darrellsuggs/darrell.thoughts/_posts/2025-07-20-d0001-dad-mode-age-in-dad-years.md

 First, being dad doesn't just mean fathering a child.
 To me, being dad means being there -- every day, every event, every problem, every need.
 The dad is the rock that everyone can rest on when needed and hold onto in a storm.
-That's what dad means to me.
+That's what being a dad means to me.

 But that also means that the dad experiences every year for every child.
 And every child is different.
 In my case *radically* different.
 So whatever technique, or skill, or solution I develop for one has *no* bearing on the others.
-Even the same challenges require different solutions for differnt kids.
+Even the same challenges require different solutions for different kids.

 Additionally, every phase is new.
 What your four year-old needs is not the same as your fourteen year old.
 And what your thirty-something needs is radically different than what she needed as a teenager.